jc141x/jc141-bash/FAQ.md

 A: We do not post Empress Denuvo cracks because Empress is a polarizing member of the piracy scene and has expressed signs of mental instability.
 Additionally, due to their releases being heavily obfuscated, the authenticity cannot be verified.
 For our and our users' security, we recommend against the use of her releases.

-Q: What is the reason for using Wine-ge and Wine-staging instead of Valve's Proton
+Q: What is the reason for using Wine-ge and Wine-staging instead of Valve's Proton?

 A: Firstly very few games require the patches from Proton and Wine-GE.
 Proton has some Steam-specific bloat, which may not be necessary and may interfere with crack functionality for Games.
 Wine-GE, on the other hand, is designed for use outside of Steam, and disables the steamuser and steamclient functionality that is specific to Proton.
 Wine-GE offers these patches without the bloat for the select few games that need the patches.

+Q: Where do you trust source your game files or where would you recommend?

+A: We use clean steamfiles (the game depot dumped from steam servers with no modifactions) from cs.rin.ru and we apply the necessary cracks ourselves.
+We alternatively use gog-games.to for sourcing gog rips (refering to the offline installer that is untouched sourced from gog) and scene releases or preservations of scene releases from myabandonware.com or an internal collection for any non-digital titles.